miyamok/epsilonproofchecker/README.md

 ```
 Note that the command line options <code>-d</code> as well as <code>-1</code> is deprecated.
 The deduction transformation is now available through proof scripting, as described below.

-One example showing the power of this proof transformation is the proof of the excluded middle, whose proof is available as <code>examples/ex17_excluded_middle.proof</code>.
+One example showing the power of this proof transformation is the proof of the excluded middle, a proof of which is available as <code>examples/ex17_excluded_middle.proof</code>.
 ```
 A | ~A
 ```